codecodemelon/fullstack-react-node-challenge/README.md

 ### Functionality

-- The API should follow typical RESTful API design pattern.
+- Should use MVC architecture
 - The data should be saved in database
-- Provide proper API document.
+- Provide proper API document (on README)
+- Write good in-code comments.

 ### Tech stack